Tsuchiya Koitsu

 Tsuchiya Kōitsu (土屋光逸) was a Japanese artist in the Shin-hanga movement.
 He trained under the ukiyo-e master Kobayashi Kiyochika for 19 years, and initially focused on works depicting scenes from the First Sino-Japanese War.
 In 1931, at the age of 60, he began work for Shōzaburō Watanabe and his art publishing establishment which also published the work of artists like Kawase Hasui and Yoshida Hiroshi.
 His later work incorporated light effects to increase the emotional impact of his art.

 Biography

 Tsuchiya Koitsu was born on September 23, 1870, in Hamamatsu, Shizuoka, Japan.
 His birth name was either Koichi or Sahei.
 He moved to Tokyo at age 15.
-He first had an apprenticeship for the woodblock carver Matsuzaki, but soon became a student of ukiyo-e master Kiyochika Kobayashi.
-He worked for Kiyochika for 19 years and lived in his house.
+He first attempted to become an apprentice at a Buddhist temple, but soon after, on a priest's recommendation, took up an apprenticeship at the Matsuzaki Shumeidō engraving studio, closely associated as an engraver with Kiyochika Kobayashi, to whom he was soon introduced and under whom he then studied.
+He worked for Kiyochika for 19 years and lived in his house, improving his skills in woodblock printing, lithography and illustration, and developing his own kosenga technique for landscapes.

-He initially published prints made during the First Sino-Japanese War, before developing his skill with dramatic light effects, learned from Kiyochika.
-Koitsu published through the Watanabe publishing house after Watanabe and Koitsu met at an exhibition commemorating the 17th anniversary of Kiyochika's death.
-He also produced prints for publishers Doi Sadaichi, Kawaguchi, Baba Nobuhiko, Tanaka Shobido, and Takemura.
+During 1894–95 he drew several nisshin sensō-e (prints of the First Sino-Japanese War), working with the hanmoto Takekawa Seikichi on two triptych series in 1895; he also produced several lithographic prints with Tokyo Shoseidō from around 1898 to 1904, and one further Sino-Japanese War print for the hanmoto Inoue Kichijirō, before developing his skill with dramatic light effects, learned from Kiyochika.

+He continued working intensively until 1905, when a bout of pleurisy, shortly after his first marriage, forced him to give up lithography; from 1905 until around 1930 he earned his living painting kakemono-e for the Chinese market under the publisher Shōbidō Tanaka.
+His first wife died in 1911; he later married Suzuki Masu, whom he had met in Chigasaki while being treated for pleurisy, and in 1922 moved to Chigasaki, his second wife's hometown, where he lived for the rest of his life.
+Misfortune struck again when Masu died of complications from childbirth, after which care of their daughter fell to her younger sister, Toyo, whom Koitsu married in 1924, the year after the Great Kantō earthquake.